 Devon Lampard, London Relocation‘s Moving Coach has some great advice for students moving to London based on her own experiences moving from Canada to London, six years ago.

 If you are a student looking to move abroad to complete your studies and are looking for the experience of a lifetime – London is the place for you!

-The other prep work is less stressful but can be time consuming, if you’re anything like me and think that you need to be prepared for anything – including blizzards which, actually do not happen in London!
-One thing to remember is you will not have the space nor the need, to fit your entire life into a couple of suitcases.
+The other prep work is less stressful but can be time-consuming, if you’re anything like me and think that you need to be prepared for anything – including blizzards which, actually do not happen in London!
+One thing to remember is you will not have space nor the need, to fit your entire life into a couple of suitcases.

 Bring the essentials for clothes; it is a great idea to bring clothes that can be layered.
 The temperature can change pretty quickly when it starts to rain and will chill you to the bone.

 The home essentials that you will need are things like bedding and towels.
 Homewares (crockery and cutlery) can be purchased locally for way less than the price you will pay for excess baggage.

 The preparations for the big move can seem like a mountain of paperwork and can be quite daunting at first.
 But trust me, once you’ve completed the application process for the university – “Uni” as the Brits all call it, arranged your visa and started onto your travel plans that is half the work done!
 Be sure to take copies of ALL your documents, and make certified copies (signed by a Commissioner of Oaths or lawyer) or all the important ones.
 You’ll need the copies for a myriad of things once you arrive in London: Bank accounts, doctors, cell phone accounts, utilities, etc